Who Got Voted Off ‘America’s Got Talent’ 2017 Tonight? Week 3 Results

 - Eliminated – Oscar Hernandez and Junior & Emily Alabi

-Another magic act returns, as Piff the Magic Dragon returns to perform.
-He is always so awkward, but does an amazing job again.
+Another magic act returned in Piff the Magic Dragon.
+He is always so awkward, but did an amazing job again nonetheless.

-Then it is back to the results, as we find out the winner of the Dunkin’ Save tonight.
+Then it was back to the results, as we found out the winner of the Dunkin’ Save tonight.
 The act saved tonight by America is Colin Cloud.

 RT because @Colin_Cloud got the #DunkinSave and is heading to the Semifinals thanks to YOU! #AGTResults pic.twitter.com/NLikgzhTd7